-- A. Have an awareness of the technical problems of play production and employ practical skills for solving design to stage problems. - B. Recognize and follow production organization and management protocols. - Develop and practice backstage safety protocols applicable to rigging, lighting, and scenery construction. - D. Demonstrate basic knowledge and applied use of tools and materials for scenery construction and properties. - E. Recognize and demonstrate production techniques for drop, flat, and platform construction. - F. Recognize and demonstrate scenic painting techniques. - G. Recognize and demonstrate electrical theory, including basic theater lighting techniques. - H. Demonstrate the ability to read and hang a light plot. - I. Have an awareness of how to integrate and synthesize all aspects of play production including scenery construction, lighting design, and costume and makeup design. - J. Critically evaluate in writing the production/performances of the EPCC Theater department. - K. Demonstrate critical thinking and problem-solving skills.
+- A. Have an advanced awareness of the technical theatre, play production and employ practical skills for solving design to stage problems. - B. Recognize and follow production organization and management protocols. - C. Develop and practice advanced backstage safety protocols applicable to industry standards for rigging, lighting, properties, and scenery construction. - D. Demonstrate an advanced knowledge and applied use of tools and materials for scenery construction and properties fabrication. - E. Recognize and demonstrate advanced scenic painting and texture techniques. - F. Recognize and demonstrate electrical theory, including advanced theater lighting techniques and design methods. - G. Demonstrate the ability to implement scenic and lighting design concepts into a unified production. - H. Have a strong understanding of how to integrate and synthesize all aspects of play production including scenery construction, lighting design, and costume and makeup design, theatrical rigging, stage management and console operations. - I. Critically evaluate in writing the multiple designs and production techniques of the EPCC Theater department. - J. Demonstrate critical thinking and problem-solving skills.